Implementing Retrieval-Augmented Generation (RAG) with JSON Output Using Nuclia RAG-as-a-Service

 For example, if you index a document containing an image like this:

-You can ask the LLM “How many carbon is stored in the soil?” and get the answer as a number with:
+Then ask the LLM “How much carbon is stored in the soil?” and get the answer as a number with:

 {